worstpractice/kamel-e2e/README.md

 # kamel-e2e

-Git clone, yarn install and run "yarn test" to start Cypress.
+## How to run

+      1. git clone git@github.com:SaltErik/kamel-e2e.git
+      2. cd kamel-e2e
+      3. ./init.sh

+### Configuration

+By default, the Cypress will target "https://polychat.live".

-Configure the URL you want to target in the "cypress.json" file, by changing baseUrl.
+You can configure the target URL in the "cypress.json" file, by changing the value of "baseUrl".

-To test locally set baseUrl to "http://localhost:3000".

-To test remotely, set baseUrl to "http://35.198.67.133".
+To test locally, set baseUrl to "http://localhost:3000" (or equivalent).